danieldavilaaleman/HudsonBayMicrobiome/Biogeography/README.md

 ## Public database
 To determine the precense/absence of the reconstructed MAGs, raw metagenomics data were downloaded from different sources:
 - Arctic and Antactic metagenomics data [Cao et al.,2020](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00826-9)
-- Tara Oceans
+- Tara Oceans: Project PRJEB1787
-- Tara Polar
+- Tara Polar: Project PRJEB9740

 ### Arctic and Antarctic
 To dowload the data